J. Frank Yates Student Conference Award

 The 2020 Call for Applications is now closed.

-Each year, the Psychonomic Society will give up to 5 J. Frank Yates Student Travel Awards for graduate student members of the Society who are in underrepresented populations, including those who are disadvantaged or discriminated against in some way, and in diversifying our perspectives.
-Each Awardee will receive a travel stipend of $1,000.
+The Psychonomic Society annually gives up to twelve J. Frank Yates Student Conference Awards (previously Student Travel Awards) for graduate student members of the Society who are in underrepresented populations, including those who are disadvantaged or discriminated against in some way.
+Each Awardee will receive a stipend of $1,000 USD.

-- Graduate student members of the Psychonomic Society may apply for a travel award.
-All Student Members whose dues are paid by 12 midnight EDT on May 12 are eligible to apply for the J. Frank Yates Student Travel Award.
+- All Student Members whose 2020 dues are paid by 11:59 p.m.
+ET on September 14, 2020 are eligible to apply for the J. Frank Yates Student Conference Award.

 - Applicants must be the first author and presenter of a poster submitted for presentation at the Annual Meeting.

-- Applicants submit a sponsored Psychonomic Society abstract AND application for the J. Frank Yates Student Travel Award by May 15.
+- Applicants must submit an online application for the J. Frank Yates Student Conference Award by September 14, 2020.

-- Special notation in the Abstract Book indicating the honor.
+- A special notation in the Abstract Book indicating the honor.